 Your final will take on the same format as the midterm skills assessment.
 You will be evaluating yourself in applying a theory-informed intervention of your choice.
-Again, within the 30-40 minute total recording you will identify a 10-minute portion to create a transcript using color-coded highlights to indicate how you classify your responses to the client (i.e., which skills are you using throughout).
-In a 3-page reflection paper you will cover the following two topic areas:
+The below components must be turned in to Blackboard:

-- 1. How has your use of skills progressed from midterm to final?
-Compare and contrast what you made us of then versus now.
+- 1. Full recording containing the 10-minute section you have analyzed. - 2.
+Transcript (verbatim depiction of what you and the client say to one another, including description of any important non-verbals) of the 10-minute section.
+Note the minute markers of the tape you have selected (i.e., 12:24 22:24).
+For each counselor response, use the highlighter to mark which skill you used (you can create your key with the different skills used and which color corresponds to each skill at the top of the document).
+Next, identify the theory informed counseling intervention you used. - 3.
+3-page reflection paper covering the following topic areas: - a.
+How has your use of skills progressed from midterm to final?
+Compare and contrast what you made use of then versus now.
 Where are areas for continued growth?
-What are your self-critiques and how will you adapt these areas in the future? - 2.
+What are your self-critiques and how will you adapt these areas in the future? - b.
 How did you select the intervention that you used in session?
 How was the intervention informed by theory?
 What was the client's response?
 What would you amend about your approach to the intervention?